mclewell/buildroot-Ox64/README.md

     - If you see handshake or read errors, check your UART0 connections on pins 1 and 2 or try reducing the baud rate.
 8. Switch to the "IOT" tab on the top.
 9. Tick the "Enable" box under "Single Image Download".
-Set the following:
+Set the following ([example screenshot](/doc/dev_cube_iot.png)):
     - In the first, shorter box, enter ```0xD2000``` as the load address
-    - Slect the output image that Buildroot built from ```images/whole_img_linux.bin``` ([example screenshot](/doc/dev_cube_iot.png)):
+    - Slect the output image that Buildroot built from ```images/whole_img_linux.bin```

-        Note: DevCube will first erase the region to be flashed and them load the image.
+    - Note: DevCube will first erase the region to be flashed and them load the image.
 This process will take a few minutes.
 10. Once complete, cycle power on the Ox64.
 UART3 (pins 31/32) will display the console output.

+**Note:** The M0/D0 bootloader images only need to be flashed once.
+When flashing the kernel/rootfs image in the second step, DevCube only erases the flash area for that image leaving the bootlader images intact.